athene227/nft-frontend/contracts/README.md

 You can run unit tests with Hardhat: `npx hardhat test`.

-## Information for the client

-### Vulnerabilities and considerations
+## Vulnerabilities and considerations

 There exist some considerations and vulnerabilities currently in the contracts:

-- Anyone can mint.
-There are no access restrictions in the NFT contract.
-Please decide how you want to restrict it and implement it
-- Analyzing the NFT contract code isn't included in this project, except for the royalties part.
+- Analyzing the NFT contract code isn't included in this project, except for the minting and royalties part.
-- Roayalty implementation is not finished
+- Lazy minting for ERC-1155 is not yet implemented.
+Waiting for client feedback on the ERC-721 lazy minting functionality first.

 ## Development